Poulin-Research-Group/rotating-shallow-water/README.md

 ## TODO
 - Write Fortran 90 code for Approach 1
-- Write PURE Fortran 77 and Fortran 90 code for both approaches
+- Write PURE Fortran 77 and Fortran 90 code for approach 1
 - Add test script to Approach 1 dir